U.S. Department of Energy - Energy Efficiency and Renewable Energy

 U.S. Pacific Command

-The U.S. Department of Defense (DOD) U.S. Pacific Command (USPACOM) is collaborating with the FEMP and six DOE national laboratories to solve some of USPACOM's most pressing energy needs.
-The USPACOM energy goal is to develop an integrated, expanded approach for all Oahu military installations.
-The Oahu work will develop a template to be applied next in Guam, Alaska, Japan, and Korea.
-This work will advance USPACOM's energy efficiency, renewable energy, energy manager training, and micro grid assessments.
-Under FEMP funding, the following six DOE national laboratories will carry out energy tasks across military services in Hawaii, Alaska, Guam, and Japan:
+The U.S. Department of Defense (DOD) U.S. Pacific Command (USPACOM) is collaborated with FEMP and six DOE national laboratories to solve some of USPACOM's most pressing energy needs.
+The USPACOM energy goal was to develop an integrated, expanded approach for all Oahu, Hawaii, military installations.
+The Oahu work developed a template to be applied next in Guam, Alaska, Japan, and Korea.
+This work advanced USPACOM's energy efficiency, renewable energy, energy manager training, and micro grid assessments.
+Under FEMP funding, the following six DOE national laboratories carried out energy tasks across military services in Hawaii, Alaska, Guam, and Japan:

 - Lawrence Berkley National Laboratory (LBNL)